 The World’s Largest Ox Cart – Come to the town of Sarchi, a tourist destination for the art-inclined individual.

 Sarchi is 46 kilometers off of San Jose.
 Here you will find several wooden installations and handicrafts – and towering above them all is the world’s largest ox cart, as verified by the Guinness Book of World Records.

-All of them are up for adoption, but if you are not planning to adopt one you are still free to spend time with them, put donations in and have a wholesome day with lovable dogs.
+All of them are up for adoption, but if you are not planning to adopt one, you are still free to spend time with them, offer donations, and have a wholesome day with lovable dogs.

 7. Conquer the Pacuare River

 White water rafting is among the top things to do in the Central Valley, and there is no better location to do so than in the famous Pacuare River.

 All Costa Rica trips entail a sense of adventure that calls out the explorer in you, and sometimes this means strapping up that life vest and paddling like crazy in the tropical surroundings that the country is most proud of.

 The Pacuare River is 108 kilometers long and is located near the Talamanca mountain range.
 National Geographic regards it as one of the best rivers to go river rafting.